 The Four Categories of AI Video Tools

-Avatar and presenter video: Creating a spokesperson or presenter video using a synthetic human likeness, often without any camera footage.
-The presenter can be a custom avatar of yourself or a stock avatar provided by the platform.
+Avatar and presenter video: creating a spokesperson or presenter video using a synthetic human likeness, often without any camera footage.
+The presenter can be a custom avatar of yourself or a stock avatar from the platform.
 HeyGen and Synthesia sit here.

-Repurposing and clipping: Taking existing long-form content and automatically extracting the best short clips for social media or other channels.
+Repurposing and clipping: taking existing long-form content and automatically extracting the best short clips for social or other channels.
 Opus Clip and Captions sit here.

 Most creators and marketers will use tools from at least two of these categories, not just one.